 Before she died in 1992, Pfeiffer explained how inspiration struck.
 “Suddenly one day it dawned on me: Why should I go all over?
 Why not establish a (heart) exhibit at The Franklin Institute?
 Kids go there all the time with their schools.”

-She enlisted the help of medical illustrator Richard Albany and engineer Albert Jehle to help her create a structure that was 15,000 times the size of a human heart.
+She enlisted the help of medical illustrator Richard Albany and engineer Albert Jehle to help her create a structure that was 100 times the width of a human heart.
 At 28-feet wide and 18-feet high, the Giant Heart is big enough to fit into a 220-foot tall person.

 Originally constructed of papier-mâche, chicken wire, and lumber, the Giant Heart has undergone many “surgeries” to keep it in healthy working order for so many decades.